harish876/MEC/README.md

 Fog Computing paradigm is used to reduce the latency and computing cost of data produced by edge and IoT devices.
 The introduction of an intermediate fog layer between the device layer and the Cloud layer reduces cost and latency.
 This project involves simulating the fog layer and analysing the reduction in cost of system in terms of time and energy consumed.

-# Project Report

-More information please refer to the prject report attached and the Colab Notebook.

 # Introduction
 We propose a Time and energy efficient scheduler which allocates tasks from a particular application based on characteristics like the energy consumer, total time taken, nature of the task